The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Main Result

 \begin{remark} A variant of the second part of Theorem~\ref{thm:bulk}, obtained by replacing condition \eqref{eqn:Suff.Cond.Lq} by

 and convergence in $\Lq$ by convergence in probability, also holds.
 Notice that, while the condition on $f$ that we require here is weaker, the conclusion is also weaker.
-See Proposition \ref{prop:inprob} for details. \end{remark}
+The details are given in Proposition \ref{prop:inprob}. \end{remark}